Gilad Shalit: Negotiations for release

-Israeli society perceptions and activities
+Debate in Israel

 The vast majority of Israel's citizens were in favor of the deal, although a vocal minority opposed it, creating essentially two camps.
 One camp supported the release of Shalit on Hamas's conditions.
 According to the Dahaf Polling Institute, 79 percent of Israelis favoured this deal, which included the release of over 1,000 Palestinian prisoners and the deportation of some of them outside the territory of the Palestinian National Authority or restricting them to Gaza.

 A second camp said that Shalit should be released, but not on Hamas's conditions.
 They argued that the correct approach is to protect Israelis if the prisoners are released.
 According to the Dahaf Polling Institute, 14 percent of Israelis were in this camp.
 Others believe that the disagreement among Israelis represented rifts and changes within Israeli society.
 Attorney Dalia Gavriely-Nur, a lecturer at Bar-Ilan University, said that the camp opposing the prisoners deal was holding onto a view of collectivist society, in which the individual was expected to sacrifice himself for the good of society; the camp supporting the prisoner release was expressing, however, a high value on the sanctity of life, that symbolizes a shift to a more privatized society.

 Noam Shalit, Gilad's father, urged the UN to take all possible measures to implement the findings of the Goldstone Report.
 The Goldstone Report called for Shalit's immediate release and, while he was in captivity, for access to him by the International Committee of the Red Cross.

 On the evening of Shalit's 23rd birthday, on 28 August 2009, thousands attended a vigil for Shalit at the Western Wall, and dozens of activists protested outside Defense Ministry headquarters in Tel Aviv, slamming Defense Minister Ehud Barak and criticizing IDF Chief of Staff Gabi Ashkenazi.
 The Jewish Internet Defense Force (JIDF) organized in August 2009 a pro-Shalit campaign on the social networking site Twitter.
 Twitter users drove Shalit's name to the second-highest trend on the day of his 23rd birthday.
 Tweets for Shalit ranged from the demand "Free Shalit", to requests for international supervision of the case.